 Salami and pepperoni are well known charcuterie products, but have you tried smoked mutton?

-Winner of 3 Stars in the Great Taste Awards 2019, this flavoursome English charcuterie uses leg of mutton from British free range sheep.
+Smoke mutton winner of 3 Stars in the Great Taste Awards 2019, this flavoursome English charcuterie uses leg of mutton from British free range sheep.
 The meat is cured with a finely balanced range of herbs and flavours - including rosemary, juniper and port.
 Once curing is finished, the mutton is fermented, air-dried and then finally smoked over beech wood.

 Try our quick and easy recipe for something different to add to your picnics and summer get togethers.

-Smoked Mutton - Remoulade Recipe
+Smoked Mutton with Celeriac and Apple Remoulade

 Our recipe takes inspiration from the classic French mayonnaise based sauce that has added ingredients such as anchovies, herbs and cornichons.